-Peanut is an important cash crop in Sudan, providing about 5% of the gross national income.
-Two varieties of Peanut are grown in Sudan; one is grown in the western part of the county (Darfur & Kurdofan States) 80% of the total production while the other type grows in ALGazeria and East Sudan.
-Sudan ranked at fourth place in terms of peanut production, has 6.3% market share in the global exports with 95.77M MT annually.
+Peanut is an important cash crop in the Sudan, providing about 5% of the gross national income.
+Two varieties of Peanut are grown in Sudan; one is grown in the western part of the county (Darfur & Kurdofan) 80% of the total production whilst the other variety grows in Gazeria and East Sudan.
+Sudan ranked at fourth place in terms of peanut production, has 6.3% market share in global exports with 95.77M MT annually.

 This year the market changed dramatically affected by the Covid-19 and the heavy rains in Africa regions.
-Political issues in Sudan, port operations problems, currency fluctuation and the high prices of peanut may delay the export of peanut.
-On the other hand, Indian delay in harvesting the crop results in small size of kernels.
-Where as in china resulted in tight supply and increased ocean freights.
-On November 10, the European Community imposed a 25% import duty on US peanuts, this will make US prices less competitive comparing to other exporting regions.
-These pervious factors are influencing Peanuts prices and the buy-sell position internationally.
+Political issues in Sudan, port problems, currency fluctuation and the high prices of peanut may delay the export of peanut.
+India delay in harvesting resulted in smaller kernel where as in china resulted in tight supply and increased ocean freights.
+On November 10, the European Community imposed a 25% import duty on US peanuts, this will makes US prices less competitive comparing to other exporting regions, these factors will influence the peanut prices and the buy-sell position.